-Buildings, facilities and infrastructure construction projects on the Stanford University campus are under the purview of the Land, Buildings and Real Estate Department.
-For the purposes of managing these projects, they are divided into two categories:
+Buildings, facilities, and infrastructure construction projects on the Stanford University campus are under the purview of the Land, Buildings, and Real Estate department (LBRE).
+To manage these projects, they are divided into two categories:

 - Those that require a jurisdictional permit and plan check.